vigna/rust-dev-guidelines/README.md

   Otherwise, the module should be public and should contain documentation about its content.

+## Source File Structures

+In source files, information about types should appear in this order:

+- declaration;
+- implementations of derivable traits;
+- inherent implementations;
+- implementations of trait from the crate;
+- implementations of external crates;
+- implementations of traits from the standard library.

 ## Structures

 - In structures, the first declared fields should be the immutable ones (e.g.,